alantaboev/bg/README.md

 ```
 composer global require alantaboev/bg
 ```
-For playing «odd or even», use the command: `brain-even`
+For playing «Odd or even», use the command: `brain-even`
 > asciinema brain-even

+For playing «Calculator», use the command: `brain-calc`
+> asciinema brain-calc